Puyangolestani/Discount-Dilemma-Analysis/README.md

 # Discount-Dilemma-Analysis
-Discount Analysis and Strategic Recommendations
+Discount Dilemma - Strategic Discounting Analysis

-Click here to view the source document
+This repository is dedicated to analyzing the Discount Dilemma report and presenting the key insights in a clear and enhanced manner.
+The report explores the company's challenges with discounting strategies, the impact on revenue, and recommendations for achieving sustainable growth.

-Project Overview
+📖 Overview

-This project provides an in-depth analysis of the company's current discounting strategies and their impact on revenue and growth.
-The objective is to clearly explain the findings and propose enhanced recommendations for more effective discount management.
+The objective of this repository is to break down the main concepts from the report, offering a simplified and actionable understanding for stakeholders.
+You will find:

+Summarized insights from the Discount Dilemma report.

+Visual aids and clear explanations.

+Enhanced recommendations based on the provided data.

-Key Objectives
+🛒 Key Topics Covered

-Analyze the effectiveness of existing discount strategies.

-Identify opportunities for strategic discounting.

-Provide actionable recommendations to optimize revenue and customer satisfaction.

-Tools Used

-Pandas: For data cleaning and manipulation.

-Matplotlib: For creating informative visualizations.

-Seaborn: For enhanced data visualization and trend analysis.

-Analysis Insights

-Core Customer Base: A significant portion of the revenue comes from discount shoppers, mainly purchasing during seasonal sales.

-Discount Status: The current average discount is 21%, with variations across different price ranges.

-Growth Opportunities: There is a potential to reduce discounts on both high and low-priced items while maintaining mid-range product discounts.
+Core Customer Base: Understanding consumer behavior and its impact on revenue.

+Discount Status Across Price Segments: Evaluating current discounting patterns.

+Strategic Discounting Recommendations: Optimizing discounts for improved profitability.

+Seasonal Sales Discounts: Implementing targeted promotions during peak seasons.

+Data Collection for Better Decisions: Using data for ongoing performance evaluation.

+🔎 Access the Report

+To read the original report, click below:
+View the Report on Google Drive

-Strategic Recommendations
+🚀 Final Recommendations

+Based on the report, the suggested strategic actions include:

-Reduce Discounts in High and Low Price Segments: Focus on minimizing discounts on premium and budget products.
+Reduce Discounts in High and Low Price Segments: Align pricing with perceived value.

-Seasonal Discount Promotions: Implement well-timed promotions during key sales periods like Black Friday and the Holiday Season.
+Add Seasonal Discount Promotions: Capitalize on demand spikes during Black Friday and holiday seasons.

-Enhance Data Collection: Establish better data tracking for periodic comparisons, product categorization, and accurate revenue expectations.
+Improve Data Collection: Establish robust tracking for actionable insights.
 Conclusion

 By implementing these recommendations, the company can effectively balance growth and profitability, aligning with both marketing goals and investor expectations.